jchiodo123/-IIT-ITMD462-jchiodo/README.md

 https://blackboard.iit.edu/webapps/blackboard/content/listContent.jsp?course_id=_64399_1&content_id=_523362_1&mode=reset

 -------------------------------------------------------------------
-## Assignment 3 - due 9/12/2017 - Exercises/Week3
+## Assignment 3 - due 9/12/2017 - Assignments/Week3

 ### Selector Exercise Requirements - Impliment in selectors.html + selectors.js

 1. selector.html
 2. selector.css
 3. selector.js

 Description:

-Created a class for each number with a different color ".color1, .color2, etc", and an id for the entire relevant div called "hidden" which will hide it from initial display.

-The selector.js will unhide the relevant div via .show() and in turn select each element from the relevant class, using n-child(x) selector, and add a .color class, then fadeIn().
+The selector.js will unhide the relevant div via .show() and in turn select each element from the relevant class, using n-child(x) selector, and add .css('color'), then fadeIn().

+The colors are stored in array numbersColors and each number if faded in 1 sec later that the previous number.

 The hidden div and .show() are attemptng to elimnate the extra refresh from hide()/fadeIn() which looks like all elements flicker before being faded in.

+NOTE: Requires selector.css to be in the same directory.

 ### FizzBuzz Exercise Requirements - Implement in fizzbuzz.js